green-api/greenapi-integration/README.md

 ### 1. BaseAdapter

 The foundation of your integration.
 Handles message & instance management, and platform-specific logic.
-The `BaseAdapter` internally uses `GreenApiClient` for all common operations, so in most cases, you don't need to use GreenApiClient methods directly.

-**When to use `BaseAdapter` vs `GreenApiClient`**:

-✅ Use `BaseAdapter` methods for all standard operations (sending messages, handling webhooks, managing instances)

-⚠️ Use `GreenApiClient` directly only for specialized operations not covered by BaseAdapter (like setProfilePicture, getAuthorizationCode)

 ```typescript
 abstract class BaseAdapter<TPlatformWebhook, TPlatformMessage> {